code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Setup
 -----

 This section will show you how to set up NOS-T assuming you are a beginner to both coding and the testbed.
+The setup phase involves:

+1. Installing an Integrated Development Environment (IDE)
+2. Installing the NOS-T Tools library
+3. Cloning the NOS-T Tools repository

 Integrated Development Environment (IDE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~